U.S. close to providing Patriot missile defense system to Ukraine -officials | Technology

 The United States is finalizing plans to send the Patriot missile defense system to Ukraine, a decision that could be announced as soon as this week, three U.S. officials told Reuters on Tuesday.
 Ukraine has asked its Western partners for air defenses, including U.S.-made Patriot systems, to protect it from heavy Russian missile bombardment including against its energy infrastructure.

-One of the officials said Ukrainian forces would likely be trained on the missile defense system in Germany before the Patriot equipment was sent to Ukraine.
-It was not immediately clear which version of the Patriot missile defense system would be provided to Ukraine, its range or how many units would be sent.
+One of the officials said Ukrainian forces would likely be trained in Germany before the Patriot equipment was sent to Ukraine.
+Vindman said the training could take several months.
+Details such as the version of the Patriot missile defense system, its range or how many units would be sent were not immediately available.

+It was unclear if the United States would limit how the Ukrainians employ the Patriot system.
+Washington has restricted use of High Mobility Artillery Rocket System (HIMARS) launchers to targets inside Ukraine.
+RUSSIAN WARNING

-Former Russian President Dmitry Medvedev has warned NATO against providing Ukraine with Patriot missile defenses, and it is likely Moscow will view the defensive support as an escalation.
-The Pentagon says Russia's recent surge in missile strikes in Ukraine is partly designed to exhaust Kyiv's supplies of air defenses and finally achieve dominance of the skies above the country.
+Former Russian President Dmitry Medvedev has warned NATO against providing Ukraine with Patriot missile defenses, and it is likely Moscow will view the move as an escalation.
+The Pentagon says Russia's recent surge in missile strikes in Ukraine is partly designed to exhaust Kyiv's supplies of air defenses so it can dominate the skies above the country.

-For that reason, the United States and its allies have been focused on delivering more air defenses for Ukraine, providing everything from legacy Soviet-era systems to more modern, Western ones.
+For that reason, the United States and its allies have been delivering more air defenses for Kyiv, providing everything from Soviet-era systems to more modern, Western ones.
 For the United States, this has included NASAMS air defense systems that the Pentagon says have flawlessly intercepted Russian missiles in Ukraine.

 The United States has provided Ukraine with $19.3 billion in military assistance since Russia's invasion of Ukraine started on Feb.
 24.